MonalizaAlbuen/library-management-system/README.md

 🔗 Integration with Student Management System

-This Library Management System is integrated with the Student Management System through an API to retrieve student data.
+This Library Management System is integrated with the Student Management System through an API to retrieve student data and ensure centralized data management.

+The system avoids duplication of student records by directly fetching student information from the Student Management System.

-The API is used in the issue_book.php module, where the system fetches the list of students from the Student Management System.
-This allows the librarian to select a student when issuing a book.
+The API is used in the issue_book.php module, where the librarian can select a student when issuing a book.

-Instead of storing duplicate student records in the library database, the system retrieves the student list directly from the Student Management System.

-##⚙️ How It Works
+⚙️ How It Works

 1️⃣ 📡 The Library Management System sends a request to the Student Management System API.

-2️⃣ 📄 The API endpoint returns student data in JSON format.
+2️⃣ 📄 The API returns student data in JSON format.
 3️⃣ 👨‍🎓 The student list is displayed in the Issue Book form.

-4️⃣ 📚 When a book is issued, it is linked to the selected student.
+4️⃣ 📚 When a book is issued, it is linked to the selected student record.

-##📡 API Endpoint Used
+📡 API Endpoints Used
+👨‍🎓 Get Students
-GET /api/get-students.php
+GET /api/get_students.php

-📌 This endpoint retrieves student records from the Student Management System and displays them in the Issue Book module (issue_book.php).
+📌 Retrieves student records from the Student Management System for use in the Library System.

+📚 Get Issued Books (NEW)
+GET /api/get-issued-books.php

+📌 Retrieves all issued book records with:

+Book title
+Student ID
+Issue date
+Return date

+📌 Used for:

+Reports
+Dashboard display
+System integration
-##🔄 System Communication Flow
+🔄 System Communication Flow
 🎓 Student Management System
         ↓
-📡 API (get-students.php)
+📡 API (get_students.php)
         ↓
 📚 Library Management System
         ↓
 📝 issue_book.php
         ↓
 👨‍🎓 Book issued to student
+📊 Issued Books Data Flow
+📚 issued_books table
+        ↓
+📡 get-issued-books.php API
+        ↓
+📊 Dashboard / Reports / UI display

-##🔑 Default Login Credentials
+🔑 Default Login Credentials

 Use the following credentials to access the system after installation:

 👤 Username: admin
 🔒 Password: admin123

-⚠️ These credentials are provided for demonstration purposes.
-It is recommended to change the password after installation.
+⚠️ These credentials are for demonstration purposes only.
+It is recommended to change them after installation.